ewen-lbh/mx3-publishr/README.md

 # Mx3's Publishr
-A script to automate the tedious process of getting music out.
+A script to automate the tedious process of getting music out, currently in construction.
+### Currently supported features
+- Cover arts square auto-creation (by cropping)
+- Renaming of audio files following a scheme
+- CLI log types dynamically created, see LOG_TYPES in consts.py

 /!\\ Readme imported from my personnal trello card's description